Niagara, Toronto: Residential and industrial development

 In the 1850s the railway reached Toronto from Hamilton cutting across the Garrison Common and by 1860, more of the Garrison Common west of the Garrison Creek and south of Queen street was subdivided around a 'Strachan Avenue' leading up to Bishop Strachan's Trinity College.
 Some of the housing in the older St. Andrew's Ward was rebuilt.

 At the end of the 19th century Toronto carried out a large number of annexations and planned new grand institutional building north of Queen Street in St. John's Ward (now the Discovery District), this led to the deterioration and demolition of many of Toronto's old institutional buildings south of Queen Street with many of the large lots being sold to the expanding Railways.

 Within the former 'New Town Extension', most of the area east of Bathurst Street and south of King Street, especially along 'Wellington Place' became industrial.
 In the first half of the 20th century many working families immigrated, especially from southern Europe (especially Italy and Portugal), to this neighbourhood.
 McDonell Square, the site of St. Mary's Roman Catholic Church, was renamed Portugal Square in recognition of the changing demographics.

 Toronto Western Cattle Market (c.
 1903) and Toronto Municipal Abattoir (c.
 1914) operated in the area of Wellington Street West and Walnut Avenue.
 The former relocated north to the Ontario Stockyards and the latter is now site of Quality Meat Packers.

 In recent years, it has seen an explosion of new condominium loft and row house development.
 The area is located close to the Fashion and Entertainment districts.

 Public transportation

 Niagara is well served by public transit.
-King Street West is served by the Toronto Transit Commission's 501 Queen and 504 King streetcar, which with an average of 50,000 passengers per day is the busiest surface route in the city's system.
+East-west transit is available through the Toronto Transit Commission's 501 Queen and 504 King streetcar, which with an average of 50,000 passengers per day is the busiest surface route in the city's system.
+North-south transit is available through the 511 Bathurst streetcar and 63 Ossington bus on nearby Shaw St.